The Bankrate promise

-There’s no guarantee that the house you buy today is priced reasonably or will increase or even retain its value.
+However, as the Great Recession showed, there’s no guarantee that the house you buy today is priced reasonably, or will appreciate, or will even hold its value.
 The best anyone can do is to use the tools and information available to make an educated guess.
-For buyers, this means talking to your agent and doing some research.
+For buyers, this means talking to your agent, doing some research and putting on your game face — today’s intense seller’s market is creating difficulty and drama for buyers.

-Here are a few indicators that can help you determine whether the house you want to buy will retain its value.
+Here are a few indicators that can help you determine whether the house you’re eyeing will hold its value when the real estate market cools.

 Ask your agent to pull statistics on the house you’re eyeing.
 How long has it been listed?
 Is that longer than average for homes in the neighborhood?
 In that price range?
 For the type of house?
-Has the house been on the market previously and the listing removed?
+Has the seller previously marketed the house and then removed the listing?

 “The stats will vary depending on price, property type and even geography.
-What’s important is to understand what’s average for the property you’re looking at.
-High-priced homes, typically ranging from $750,000 to $1,000,000, will sit on the market longer than less-expensive property,” says Terra Spino, with EXP Realty in Santa Maria, California.
+What’s important is to understand what’s average for the property you’re looking at,” says Terra Spino, an agent at EXP Realty in Cheyenne, Wyoming.

 2. The house is nice, the neighborhood not so much

-Consider that homes bought near poorer school districts suffered a 22 percent location discount when compared with all homes in the same county, according to a report by Realtor.com.
+Consider that homes bought near less-desirable school districts suffered a 22 percent location discount when compared with all homes in the same county, according to a report by Realtor.com.

 Evaluate the features of the area where the prospective home is located.
 Look at growth opportunities, such as new businesses and mixed-use developments.

 “Today’s buyers want to live in walkable neighborhoods.
-That has value that will probably last,” says Kelly Lavengood, realtor/broker with FC Tucker Company in Indianapolis.
+That has value that will probably last,” says Kelly Lavengood, a Realtor at F.C.
+Tucker Co. in Indianapolis.
 “Answer questions like: is the area primed for additional growth?”

 3. Valuation tools point in the wrong direction

-Online valuation tools, also known as automated valuation model, or AVM, are easy ways for buyers to get an idea of how much property is worth.
+Online valuation tools, also known as automated valuation models, or AVMs, are easy ways for buyers to get an idea how much a property is worth.

 “Find an agent who is familiar with the area.
 Real estate is very market specific, so what’s good for one neighborhood might not be good for another,” says Lavengood.
 “Property values on websites are not always accurate.”